Managing better, smarter: Saving dollars, improving servicesPosted on Jan 1, 2017 in Main

 Improved state bond rating to save millions – Responsible management of precious tax dollars is key to putting the state back on a sound financial footing.
-The Ige administration’s long-term strategy of managing resources wisely led to the highest overall credit rating and and positive outlook in the state’s bond sale history.
+The Ige administration’s long-term strategy of managing resources wisely led to the highest overall credit rating and positive outlook in the state’s bond sale history.
 This strong financial credit helps save taxpayers millions of dollars in future debt service payments and lowers the costs to finance public construction and repair projects such as schools and hospitals.
 Also, restructuring our payments for the health and pension funds for public workers will save more than $1 billion over the next 20 years.

 • Tax System Modernization (TSM) Project to improve efficiency – The first two phases of the new TSM project, one of my priorities, have resulted in greater transparency and accessibility for taxpayers through E-Services on the department’s website and improved services by adding a taxpayer advocate and other staff.